hanax-ai/Citadel-Alpha-LLM-Server/planning/PLAN-B-UPDATE-IMPLEMENTATION.md

 ### 🎉 **PLAN B DOCUMENTATION UPDATE: COMPLETE**

 The comprehensive Plan B installation guide has been successfully customized for the Hana-X Lab deployment environment with standardized user accounts and integrated authentication.
-All documentation is now ready for production deployment on the db server (192.168.10.35).
+All documentation is now ready for production deployment on the llm server (192.168.10.29).

 **Final Status**: ✅ **DEPLOYMENT READY**
 **Next Step**: Deploy using the updated Plan B guide